SOBotics/AdvancedFlagging/README.md

 # What does it do?

 AdvancedFlagging adds icons from Smokey and Natty to posts which have been reported.
-In addition, flags made through the AdvancedFlagging interface are reported to both Natty and Smokey (coming soon: GenericBot) if required.
+In addition, flags made through the AdvancedFlagging interface are reported to Natty, Smokey and GenericBot if required.

 ## Smokey reports
 ![Smokey reported and flagged](https://i.imgur.com/BIsyUue.png)